 The bottom front pocket of the Synapse 19 is a great spot for extra clothing or snacks and will easily accommodate a thin wool/fleece sweater, light down jacket and/or Windbreaker-type jacket.
 If you care to add organization, it's more than big enough for a 3D Organizer Cube (Mesh, Dyneema, or Clear) or Side Effect; three O-rings are inside this pocket.
 (Packing advice: tether one of the above-mentioned organizational cubes or Organizer Pouches to the O-rings via a Key Strap.)
 And because we care about your safety, we've added a 1.5" / 38 mm webbing loop on the exterior bottom of this pocket that's ready to accept the Guardian Light — highly recommended if you ride a bicycle or walk in the dark.

 The Synapse 19 has one main, back compartment for large, flat items like notebooks or laptops — it closes with a #10 YKK Aquaguard® water-repellent zipper.
 It has two O-rings for you to attach Organizer Pouches or tether other items.
-Also inside the main compartment are four unobtrusive webbing loops, two fore and two aft, to which you can secure the optional Cache with Rails (available in sizes specifically for every Apple laptop and iPad; PC users, click here for our Laptop Bag Fit Guide).
-When you add the Cache with Rails, the Synapse 19 becomes a "checkpoint-friendly" laptop backpack.
-Here's how it works: on the back (or bottom, depending how you look at it) of the Cache with Rails are two parallel "rails" of 1" wide lightweight nylon webbing which extend from the top to the bottom.
-Included (and already attached for your convenience) with the Cache with Rails are two Gatekeeper Rail Clips: unclip the side that isn't clipped to the Cache with Rails, slip it through the webbing loops in the Synapse 19 main compartment, and flip it shut.
-Slip the Cache with Rails inside the Synapse 19, and pull it back out: you'll see that the Gatekeeper Rail Clips ride the rails of the Cache with Rails, allowing you to remove your laptop from the Synapse 19 entirely while it is still encased in the protective Cache.
-Doing this at the airport security checkpoint means the X-ray machines (and TSA personnel) will have a clear, unobstructed view of your laptop — allowing you to keep your laptop in the Cache with Rails and the whole affair securely held together as one unit.
+Also inside the main compartment are four unobtrusive webbing loops, two fore and two aft, to which you can secure the optional Cache (available in sizes specifically for every Apple laptop and iPad; PC users, click here for our Laptop Bag Fit Guide).
+When you add the Cache, the Synapse 19 becomes a "checkpoint-friendly" laptop backpack.
+Here's how it works: on the back (or bottom, depending how you look at it) of the Cache are two parallel "rails" of 1" wide lightweight nylon webbing which extend from the top to the bottom.
+Included (and already attached for your convenience) with the Cache are two Gatekeeper Rail Clips: unclip the side that isn't clipped to the Cache, slip it through the webbing loops in the Synapse 19 main compartment, and flip it shut.
+Slip the Cache inside the Synapse 19, and pull it back out: you'll see that the Gatekeeper Rail Clips ride the rails of the Cache, allowing you to remove your laptop from the Synapse 19 entirely while it is still encased in the protective Cache.
+Doing this at the airport security checkpoint means the X-ray machines (and TSA personnel) will have a clear, unobstructed view of your laptop — allowing you to keep your laptop in the Cache and the whole affair securely held together as one unit.
 (We think that's much better than having to remove your laptop and dump it in one of those buckets.)
 Many of us will appreciate this functionality on a daily basis as well: the rail system can be a convenient and quick way to remove one's laptop from the bag.
 And remember, there are four loops of webbing in the top of the main compartment of the Synapse 19: one pair is on the back side, and one pair is on the front side.
 That means you can choose to have your laptop against your back or against the front of the bag, whichever seems most comfortable or most convenient.
 Using all four loops, you could even carry two laptops (or one laptop and one iPad) in the Synapse 19.
 Note that the "checkpoint-friendly" functionality will only work for one of two laptops — you'll need to remove the second laptop at the airport security checkpoint; TSA does not technically consider an iPad or similar tablet a "laptop," but you never know if they'll ask you to remove device #2 anyway.

 The remainder of the main compartment opens wide — ready to accept whatever larger items you're packing.